 1. Your garments may fray your hair ends.

 If you have medium to long relaxed hair, you probably love wearing your hair down.
 There’s nothing like a fresh wash and set, right?
 Here’s something you probably don’t know: While your hair is swaying from side to side with a healthy looking bounce, the fabric from your clothing may be having a field day with your hair ends.
-Take a look at your ends, if they look frayed trim them.
 To prevent this from happening again, opt for updo hairstyles or coat your hair with a serum to create a protective barrier from rough fabrics like wool.

 2. You constantly use heat.

 Listen up: Heat protectants are your friend.
 With chemically-treated hair, the misuse of heat styling tools can obviously do more harm than good to your hair.
 Case in point: Overuse of flat irons, blowdryers, and curling irons without a protective barrier, strips the natural sebum from the hair which causes dryness, breakage, and you guessed it, split ends.
-To start fresh, nip those ends off and start to use a heat protectant, like the TRESemmé Platinum Strength Heat Spray to protect your hair before styling.
+To start fresh, nip those ends off!

 3. You have visibly uneven or thinning hair ends.

 You ever wondered why you head to the salon for a trim and end up leaving with a haircut?
 Let us explain.
 It’s really nothing personal, your stylist isn’t jealous of your hair growth.
 They see what you don’t see — or, what you pretend to not see.
 You call it length, they see uneven and thin hair ends.
 The only way to get your hair back to its healthy-looking state is to cut it, evenly.